Sennheiser PXC 550

-- Cons: As often on this type of models, the price of the headphone approaches the around $400.
+- Cons: As often on this type of models, the price of the headphone is high.
 At that price, we might have liked more noble materials and noise cancelling even more powerful.

 - In Short: Once again Sennheiser demonstrates its full potential in nomadic headphones, and this new PXC 550 should be able to fit into the Momentum range.
 An excellent alternative to the Bose QC 35, although the noise cancelling is not as powerful.

 - Bluetooth headphone compatible with aptX